e-finance-frankfurt/server-user/user-manual/README.md

 2. Click on `start my server`, leading you to the server options page.
 3. Select an environment (see chapter 1.3).
 4. Click on the `start` button.

-> Having started a jupyter server, you will be able to use multiple Python (R, Julia, ...) **kernels** to run multiple programs at the same time, please understand that you do *not* need multiple jupyter servers!
-While we allow that you set up a second jupyter server (named server), please also understand that this will not help you lift resource limits as those are defined on a per-user basis.
-Use named servers *only* as a means to better organize your code base!

 To create and start an additional **named server** ...